Ray Hayward: Non-playing career

 Following the conclusion of his playing career, Hayward would serve as an area scout for the Detroit Tigers from 1994 to 1999.
 In 2000, Hayward received his first coaching job with his alma mater, the Oklahoma Sooners.
 Hayward held the pitching coach and recruiting coordinator positions at OU until 2004, when he accepted the position as the Midwest scouting supervisor for the Miami Marlins.

 Hayward would serve as the scouting supervisor for the Marlins from 2005 to 2012 before accepting the pitching coach position at Texas Tech under coach Tim Tadlock.
 In his second season in 2013–14, Hayward helped guide the Red Raiders to their first NCAA Division I Baseball Championship appearance since 2004 as well as the program's first super regional victory and College World Series appearance.
 Texas Tech's pitchers would accumulate a season long Earned run average of 3.17 which was the lowest for the team since 1971.
-Through the regional and super regional rounds of the NCAA tournament, Haywood's pitching staff produced an ERA of 0.65 and held four opponents to 0 runs, earning a birth in the College World Series.
+Through the regional and super regional rounds of the NCAA tournament, Haywood's pitching staff produced an ERA of 0.65 and held four opponents to 0 runs, earning a berth in the College World Series.
 The season long total of 9 shutouts set a school record.
 He has served as special assistant to the Texas Tech baseball program since 2018.